redwoodjs/create-redwood-app/api/packages/photon/README.md

-# Why is this here?
+# Why is this here

 This `@generated/photon` package exists because we need to reference photon as an actual depenedency to have the files bundled properly during packaging and distribution to production.